signumsoftware/framework/Signum.Engine/DynamicQuery/DynamicQueries.md

 * **QueryName**: This object is the key that will be used to access the query.
 By convention, the default query for a entity of type `T` will be `typeof(T)`, but enums can also be used for alternative non-default views.
 * **Lazy init**: Instead of a `IQueryable<T>`, `RegisterQuery` requires a `Func<IQueryable<T>>`.
 The only reason is to avoid creating thousands of expression trees every time the application starts, but the lambda will be called just once.
 * **Entity property**: The first property, `Entity`, is mandatory and represents the entity that will be 'behind' each row in the result.
 The one that will be opened when double-click / view button and the one that will receive the contextual operations.
-* **Lite is optional**: While calling `ToLite` has important performance consequences when using the LINQ provider directly, here the registered queries will be always manipulated by the `DynamicQueryManager`, and one of this changes is adding `ToLite` to every column of type entity automatically.
+* **Lite is optional**: While calling `ToLite` has important performance consequences when using the LINQ provider directly, here the registered queries will be always manipulated by `QueryLogic.Queries`, and one of this changes is adding `ToLite` to every column of type entity automatically.

 ### Metadata
 Additionally, the query will be processed not only to be translated to the database, also to get some metadata.
 This metadata is used to inherit some information from the property/ies used in each column expression: